Find a Solution That Grants Peace of Mind Schedule a Meeting

 2. Will it be difficult for you to maintain your minimal standard of living over the repayment period?

-3. Did you make an effort to repay the loan before filing bankruptcy?
+3. Did you make an effort to repay the loan before filing for bankruptcy?

-There have been many "conversations" within Congress over the last several years about passing legislation to make it easier for bankrupt debtors to discharge their student loans and, in particular, to make private student loans dischargeable along with a debtor's other general unsecured creditors.
-Dischargeability complaints that do go all the way to trial our being won by Debtors about as frequently as they are being lost, however, it can be a very expensive proposition for a debtor to pay an experienced bankruptcy practitioner to prosecute a student loan, dischargeability complaint all the way through trial, not to mention the possibility of incurring significantly greater legal fees if it is necessary to defend against or take an appeal from one or more of the Bankruptcy Court's rulings.
+While dischargeability complaints that do go all the way to trial are being won by Debtors about as frequently as they are being lost, it can be a very expensive proposition for a debtor to pay an experienced bankruptcy practitioner to prosecute a student loan, dischargeability complaint all the way through trial, not to mention the possibility of incurring significantly greater legal fees if it's necessary to defend against or take an appeal from one or more of the Bankruptcy Court's rulings.
+While still expensive, relatively speaking, the current US Attorney General guidelines have rendered it significantly less expensive in most cases for debtors to prosecute an adversarial action seeking to have their federal student loans discharged by the Bankruptcy Court.
+It is always helpful for debtors who carry a significant amount of federally backed student loans to print out their National Student Loan Data System's report ("NSLDS") before filing an adversarial complaint seeking the discharge of their federal student loans.
+See the "NSLDS" tab in the Student Loan Obligation section of our website.

 From his office in Hackensack, New Jersey, Attorney Alster's services extend throughout the state of New Jersey, as well as New York.
 Some areas he serves in New Jersey are Passaic County, Bergen County, Hudson County, Essex County, and more; in New York, he serves Rockland County, Queens, and the Bronx.